Back to Wyoming

 Plain English Breakdown

-The bill did not pass, so it does not have an effective date or further details on implementation.
+The bill did not pass, so it has no effective date.

 Post-election Ballot Audit Procedures